Megumi-Nagumo/Landing-Page/README.md

-UNKO # Landing-Page
-The Odin Project 2
+This is my 2nd assignment of The Odin Project